-Along with the math problems and biology lessons, it is vital for each young child to master his/her own mother tongue and ability to communicate clearly.
-Even if the child is born and grows up in an environment where this particular language is the official one, children still need a lot of practice.
-Especially when it comes to writing.
-Whereas talking comes naturally and reading is somehow easier, acquiring writing skills requires a lot of practice as well as the proper tuition.
+Along with the math problems and biology lessons, it is vital for each young child to master his or her own mother tongue and ability to communicate clearly.
+Even if the child is born and grows up in an environment where their particular language is the official one, children still need a lot of practice to develop their abilities.
+Especially when it comes to developing good writing skills.
+Whereas talking comes naturally and reading is somehow easier, acquiring writing skills requires a lot of practice as well as the proper instruction.
 Even though schools provide these, being a caring and loving parent you can contribute to your child’s quest in becoming a good writer.
 It is helpful to remind your child of the importance of developing good writing skills and encourage them to practice though creative writing prompts.

 There are certain things you can do at home, which will definitely help your children to develop good writing skills.
 For example, talk about new things that have been encountered during the day.
 Discuss what was smelled, heard, tasted, etc. Help your child expand his/her vocabulary.
-This is the key point to writing better, like having a wide arsenal of words to use in their writing.
+Expanding their vocabulary and ability to describe details is like giving them a wider arsenal of words to use in their writing.

 Let your child follow your example.
 Be both a teacher and a role model in creative writing kids will enjoy.
 Try to be seen writing more often.
 Provided that you are never seen writing, your kid might assume that writing is a tedious activity that only happens at school.
 Write memos, letters or even fridge notes.
 Read aloud and make corrections.
 This is in support of the necessity for revision.
 Try some creative writing prompts and develop stories that your kids will enjoy listening to you read and be impressed that you wrote.

 Offer and provide as much help as possible.
-Discuss the ideas they have and give them useful hints.
+Discuss the creative writing ideas they have and give them useful hints.
 Guide them through the process by pointing out both the dos and don’ts.
 Assist them in completing their school writing tasks.
-Discuss what ideas they have and with just a little help you will discover what your child wants to say (write) but can’t seem to find the right words.
+Discuss what ideas they have and with just a little help you will discover what your child wants to say (write) but and help them find the right words.
 Additional help must be provided especially when it comes to punctuation and correct spelling.
 Be more of a helper than a critic.
-After all, your aim is to help, not to discourage.
-And a child could be easily discouraged if criticized too much.
+After all, your aim is to help, not to discourage and a child could be easily discouraged if criticized too much.

 Encourage your son/daughter to write, by giving them fine presents, associated with writing.
-This is the moment to use your own imagination, as they might vary from: pens and pencils of different colors, a desk lamp, paper for writing (again, choose ones with different colors), booklet for a daily journal, a certain dictionary (or a thesaurus for older children when they are seeking for the right word).
+Here are some examples of presents that will encourage writing: pens and pencils of different colors, a desk lamp, paper for writing (again, choose ones with different colors), booklet for a daily journal, a certain dictionary (or a thesaurus for older children when they are seeking for the right word).

-Ask your child to contribute with making up shopping lists, birthday and holiday cards, notes to friends, taking telephone messages, preparing invitations, etc. Writing for real purposes makes the child feel important and relied on.
-This will help him/her see that there really is a lot of sense in being able to write well.
+Ask your child to contribute with making up shopping lists, birthday and holiday cards, notes to friends, taking telephone messages, preparing invitations, making a dream board, etc. Writing for real purposes makes the child feel important and relied on.
+This will help him/her see that there really is an importance of developing good writing skills.